MaximilianPi/IslandLDG/README.md

 definition of this variable, providing additional evidence against a robust effect of mutualists on island species richness.
-Panel A: Due to the methodological choices discussed earlier, the mutualism filter strength used in Delavaux et al., 2024 is perfectly non-linear correlated with absolute latitude.
+Panel A: Due to the methodological choices discussed earlier, the mutualism filter strength used in Delavaux et al. (2024) is perfectly non-linear correlated with absolute latitude.
 Our refined mutualism filter strength variable that is predicted using also longitude shows more variation, which reduces the confounding.
 Panel B: When the original model is